TheBodger/MMM-ChartDisplay/README.md

 ##### Example charts

 //tag_cloud: creates a word cloud depending on the word and word count in the data.
-Words can be clicked on to open a web page built from the word and a URL within this code.
+Words can be clicked on to open a web page built from the word and a URL within this code.<BR><BR>
-//rotating_globe: creates a world map that rotates, can be dragged and zoomed. will take the first entry in a grouped by data series and use the array of country code/value to populate country specific circles sized based on the value.
+//rotating_globe: creates a world map that rotates, can be dragged and zoomed. will take the first entry in a grouped by data series and use the array of country code/value to populate country specific circles sized based on the value.<BR><BR>
 //bar_chart_race: creates an animated daily bar chart that shows the position of a subject relative to the others in each data set.
 Currently wont work if the rotating globe is included in the same display.
+See elsewere about this charts very specific data requirements<BR><BR>
-//simple_bar_chart: creates a barchart of subject values. it is an example of creating a bespoke theme to adjust global display settings and use of an amchart colour theme
+//simple_bar_chart: creates a barchart of subject values. it is an example of creating a bespoke theme to adjust global display settings and use of an amchart colour theme<BR><BR>
-//simple_line_chart: creates a simple line chart
+//simple_line_chart: creates a simple line chart<BR><BR>
 //stock_comparing_values: creates a multiline graph of stock values across a time period, displaying the values as a percentage of the initial value.
-A good method of comparing the movement of stocks.
+A good method of comparing the movement of stocks.<BR><BR>

 #### flow within the display module showing when the variosu stages occur